ZiqianLiu666/MIRAGE/README.md

 ```

 # Citation
-If you use this code or the dataset in your research, please cite our paper:
+If you use this code or the benchmark in your research, please cite our paper:
 ```
 xxx
 ```